MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/custom-models.md

 2. Select **Run**.

-Your workflow also runs automatically when there's a scheduled refresh.
+Your workflow also runs automatically with every scheduled refresh.
 Learn more about [setting up scheduled refreshes](pm-settings.md#schedule-tab).

 ## Delete a workflow

 1. On the **Custom Models** page, select the vertical ellipses in the **Actions** column next to a workflow you've previously created.

-2. Select **Delete**.
+2. Select **Delete** and confirm your deletion.

 Your workflow will be deleted.
-The entity that was created when you created the workflow persists, and can be viewed from the **Entities** page.
+The [entity](pm-entities.md) that was created when you created the workflow persists, and can be viewed from the **Entities** page.